Eligibility

 Now, before you go any further, there are a few simple questions you must ask yourself:

-• Have I access to the apparatus or equipment to carry out the work?
+- Do I have access to the apparatus or equipment to carry out the work?

 Once you are satisfied that you can really get to grips with your project, you will be able to enter the Planning Stage.
 Remember, only a few scientific discoveries are the result of chance or luck; the majority are the result of many hours of dedicated thought and experimentation.